carlosonunez/resume/resume.md

 At Contino, I focused on building high-performance, cross-functional teams to help large enterprises get to production more quickly and providing high-quality technical solutions to tough problems.
-Mentored and trained engineers through pairing and coaching on matters such as modern software development practices, infrastructure automation, developing and deploying to public, hybrid and private cloud environments and SRE fundamentals.
-Additionally, I collaborated with engineering leaders at large and highly-regulated industries on setting goals and strategic direction for major digital transformation projects.
+Key elements of my approach were strategic and tactical advisory to senior engineering leadership, providing engineers with technical leadership through mentorship, pairing, and coaching, and showing the "art of the possible" through demos, example applications, and technical workshops.
+Additionally, I provided thought leadership in infrastructure automation, modern software development practices, DevOps, and SRE through blog posts, articles, talks, and workshops.

-* **Global Financial Services Provider**: Built a cross-functional engineering team to reduce deployment time for a multi-million dollar application into production by several weeks.
+* **Global Financial Services Provider**: Decreased build and deploys for a popular backoffice banking application by 87% and over $200k per release through building and leading a cross-functional and product-aligned engineering team.
-* **Global Consumer and Investment Bank**: Re-platformed a legacy Django web service to run in Docker and Pivotal Cloud Foundry, reducing deployment time to production by several weeks.
+* **Global Consumer and Investment Bank**: Reduced team toil by over 50% and increased customer attrition by over 40% for a global internal PaaS offering by building an embedded SRE team.
 * **Large Brokerage and Institutional Investor**: Adapted Ruby, Rspec, Cucumber and Selenium Grid to reduce deployment time of a major investment portfolio management web service to 10 minutes from 22 weeks.
 * **Large Human Capital Management Provider**: Architected a portable monitoring-as-code platform using Python, Bash and Datadog APIs.
 * **Business Development**: Authored and participated in pre-sales and business development through proposal writing and statement-of-work creation.
-* **Community Outreach**: Authored several blog posts and talks for DevOpsDays conferences throughout the United States.
+* **Community Outreach**: Authored several blog posts and talks for DevOpsDays, All Day DevOps, and others.

 5/2016-5/2017
 : **ThoughtWorks**, Senior Infrastructure Consultant